ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 ### Criminal Justice Exchange (CJX)

 The Criminal Justice Exchange (CJX) is a secure data network designed to interconnect police forces in England, Scotland and Wales.
-CJX electronic messaging addresses are in the format: username@organisation.pnn.police.uk.
+CJX electronic messaging addresses are in the format: `username@organisation.pnn.police.uk`.
 GSi communities may exchange email up to OFFICIAL with CJX users.

 ### Criminal Justice Secure Electronic messaging (CJSM)

 Criminal Justice Secure Email (CJSM) provides a secure electronic messaging system between Criminal Justice Organisations and practitioners.
-A CJSM email address will have either of the two following formats: username@organisation.co.uk.cjsm.net or username@organisation.cjsm.net.
+A CJSM email address will have either of the two following formats: `username@organisation.co.uk.cjsm.net` or `username@organisation.cjsm.net`.
 GSi organisations may exchange OFFICAL email with CJSM users.

 ### Additional measures for secure electronic messaging